Dyck tilings, increasing trees, descents, and inversions: Introduction

 The Dyck tilings $\DTs(p_1,\dots,p_n)$ and $\DTr(p_1,\dots,p_n)$ can also be understood in terms of the perfect matching $\match(p_1,\dots,p_n)$, as we discuss in \sref{bijections}.
 We shall see, for example, that

 and

 An interesting special case for our bijections is when the lower path~$\lambda$ is the ``zig-zag'' path so that $P_\lambda$ is the antichain, and $\L$ is the set of all permutations.
-In this case, the bijection $\DTr$ restricts to the bijection between permutations and Dyck tableaux in~\cite{abdh}\full{, as discussed in \sref{tiling/tableau}}.
+In this case, the bijection $\DTr$ restricts to the bijection between permutations and Dyck tableaux in~\cite{abdh}, as discussed in \sref{tiling/tableau}.

-We show \full{in \sref{tiling/mad}} that when $\lambda=\zigzag_n$,
+We show in \sref{tiling/mad} that when $\lambda=\zigzag_n$,

-where $\mad$ is a Mahonian statistic on permutations defined in~\cite{CSZ} \full{(which we review later)}.
+where $\mad$ is a Mahonian statistic on permutations defined in~\cite{CSZ} (which we review later).
 The composition of the two Dyck tiling bijections $\DTs^{-1}(\zigzag_n,\cdot)\circ\DTr(\zigzag_n,\cdot)$ gives a bijection mapping $\mad$ to $\inv$ which is different than the one given in \cite{CSZ}.

-If we further restrict to the case where both $\lambda=\zigzag_n$ and all the Dyck tiles have size~1, then the Dyck tiling is determined by its upper path $\mu$. \full{ In \sref{tiling/231} we}\fpsac{We} show that in this case, both $\DTs(\zigzag_n,\cdot)$ and $\DTr(\zigzag_n,\cdot)$ restrict to (classical) bijections from permutations avoiding the pattern $231$ to Dyck paths. \fpsac{All proofs and detailed discussions of these results can be found in~\cite{KMPW}.}
+If we further restrict to the case where both $\lambda=\zigzag_n$ and all the Dyck tiles have size~1, then the Dyck tiling is determined by its upper path $\mu$.
+In \sref{tiling/231} we show that in this case, both $\DTs(\zigzag_n,\cdot)$ and $\DTr(\zigzag_n,\cdot)$ restrict to (classical) bijections from permutations avoiding the pattern $231$ to Dyck paths.